 We designed the Proteograph assay to be run in a robust and automated manner on our SP100 automation instrument, which is a custom-configured, industry-standard, liquid handling workstation.
-Our SP100 instrument is designed to enable studies of hundreds to thousands of samples, with an automated workflow that allows for rapid, highly-parallel sample processing with 30 minutes of set-up time.
+Our SP100 instrument is designed to enable studies of hundreds to thousands of samples, with an automated workflow that allows for rapid, highly-parallel sample processing with approximately 30 minutes of set-up time.
 We believe the flexibility of our instrument, coupled with the inherent diversity of our NP technology, provides a runway for many future potential applications and workflows.

 The Proteograph workflow is driven by the Instrument Control Software (ICS) on the SP100 automation instrument.
-The workflow has been configured to process one full 96-well plate at a time, in just seven hours, processing 16 samples in parallel.
-Future workflows and products will be able to be run on the SP100 automation instrument with an accompanying software update.
+The workflow has been configured to process one full 96-well plate at a time, in just eight hours, processing 40 samples in parallel.
 The output of the Proteograph workflow consists of peptides that are quantified, dried, and can be reconstituted when ready for injection into a mass spectrometer.
 MS provides quantitative unbiased detection, either on an instrument provided by the user, or sent out for MS analysis to a third-party provider.